 - 1. Perform the flow check. - 2.
 Visually scan the area to the left and right of the aircraft. - 3.
 Pick a visual landmark off the wing tip in the direction of turn to roll out on. - 4.
-Raise the wing in the desired direction of the turn, announce clear left/right (as appropriate), and enter a 30° bank in that direction. - 5.
+Lower the wings and direction of turn to clear for traffic and enter a 30° bank. - 5.
 Continuously scan the area ABOVE, BELOW, and AHEAD of the flight path. - 6.
 After 90° of turn is completed, roll out wings level on your selected landmark.